jenseng/react-i18nliner/README.md

 Write your components as you normally would, and just put a `translate="yes"` attribute on any element/component that needs to be localized.
+Seriously.

-Best of all, you don't need to maintain translation files anymore;
+And because the default translation is inline, it will be used as a fallback if a translation is missing or hasn't happened yet.

-I18nliner will do it for you.
+Best of all, you don't need to maintain separate translation files anymore; I18nliner will do it for you.

 ## How does it work?